 Key takeaways

-1. Tokenization is fundamental: Bridges raw text and neural networks
+1. Tokenization is fundamental: turns raw text into model-ready input

 2. Word-level has major limitations: OOV problem, vocabulary explosion, language-dependent